jlofw/keithley-2000-repair/README.md

 ![firmware chip read](/images/tl866.jpg?raw=true)

 The calibration IC U136 is a 24LC16B, an I2C EEPROM.
 This was read in-circuit by first removing both the firmware ICs to enter the correct CPU mode.
-The GND pin, SCL pin and SDA pin of the 24LC16B were connected to the TL866 via the ICSP port on the TL866.
+The GND pin, SCL pin and SDA pin of the 24LC16B were connected to the TL866 via the ICSP port.
 The K2000 was then powered on until the cal data was correctly read.

 ![cal ic read](/images/read_cal.jpg?raw=true)